MicrosoftDocs/quantum-docs/articles/hybrid-computing-overview.md

 ## Running distributed quantum computing

 In this architecture, classical computation is working alongside logical qubits.
 With fully integrated classical control and longer lived logical qubits, the distributed quantum computing model enables real-time computations across quantum and distributed resources.
-The classical controls are longer be limited to loops, and allow for scenarios such as complex materials modeling or the evaluation of full catalytic reactions.
+The classical controls are no longer limited to loops, and allow for scenarios such as complex materials modeling or the evaluation of full catalytic reactions.

 > [!NOTE]
 > Azure Quantum currently doesn't support distributed quantum computing.